Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 ### Instructions
 1. Update the coding standards wherever possible
 2. Add a readme for easy understanding of the project
-3. Update `Claude.md` if necessary

 ### Comments
 1. Did some code improvement and added readme
 2. I removed the project structure from readme as it may changes often
 3. Also added `live server` option for development setup

-4. Ran the last instruction later
+## Instruction List 18

+### Instructions
+1. Update `Claude.md` if necessary
+2. Are there any other way to update the codebase?
+Make it modern and sleek in design

+### Comments
+1. Ran those instructions separately
+2. Seems it updated the code